-- Converted buildings: Several wedding venues are coming up throughout the country in converted buildings such as monasteries, former warehouses, airplane hangars and factories, which you can rent out for parties.
+Several wedding venues are coming up throughout the country in converted buildings.
+Think monasteries, former warehouses, airplane hangars and factories, which you can rent out for parties.

-Such unconventional places can be compared to blank canvases that can be transformed to fit in almost any aesthetic or theme, not mentioning that the addition of décor and flowers creates an awesome contrast.
+Such unconventional places can be compared to blank canvases that can be transformed to fit in almost any aesthetic or theme.
+Moreover, the addition of décor and flowers creates an awesome contrast.

 And because some converted buildings happen to be run by event companies, a variety of amenities like caterers kitchen are normally ready for use.
 If space does not have regular events, your wedding planner will be of great help when navigating elements which are trickier like liquor and rental licenses.

-- Theater: If you love performing arts, then consider taking your marriage vows on a stage.
-Theater venues offer refreshments during productions, including beverages for adults and thus, they will already have a liquor license and the ability to host a bar.
+If you love performing arts, then consider taking your marriage vows on a stage.
+Theater venues offer refreshments during productions, including beverages for adults.
+Thus, they will already have a liquor license and the ability to host a bar.

-Do you love the theater but want to get married in an outdoor venue?
+Do you love the theater but want to marry in an outdoor venue?
 Look around for amphitheaters.
-You have to remember that summer is a big time for events and thus, you can consider having your wedding for late fall or early summer.
+However, you have to remember that summer is a big time for events.
+Thus, you can consider having your wedding for late fall or early summer.

-- The National Park, State, City: Public parks have been known to provide some of the best backdrops which you will find for your fete, including wedding photos.
+Public parks provide some of the best backdrops which you will find for your fete, including wedding photos.
 And while they might be the best when it comes to casual, intimate weddings, pulling off an affair that happens to be on a grander scale is possible.

 The trick is all about scouting out the scene and doing your research.
-Most public spaces require that you apply for a license ahead and will have some restrictions when it comes to rentals, equipment, sound, drinks and food.
+Most public spaces require that you apply for a license ahead.
+They will also have some restrictions when it comes to rentals, equipment, sound, drinks and food.

-Since you might not be able to set up a book or tent spot for a very long time, public parks are best suited for your wedding ceremony.
+Since you might not be able to set up a book or tent spot for a very long time, public parks can be your best option for your wedding ceremony.
 As for your other events, look around in nearby hotels, resorts, and restaurants with a view of the spot you love for your reception.

-- Botanical garden or conservatory: If you have always dreamt of having your wedding ceremony surrounded by flowers, then you can consider having it at a local botanical garden, horticultural or conservatory center.
+Have you always dreamt of having your wedding ceremony surrounded by flowers?
+Then you can consider having it at a local botanical garden, horticultural or conservatory center.

-Besides several beautiful blooms, some gardens have a variety of tree-lined paths, pretty fountains, well-manicured flower beds, or ethereal greenhouse where you can have both the reception as well as the ceremony.
-And with a lot of high glass ceilings and several natural greenery, you will not require a lot of decorations and, thus, save on your budget.
+Besides several beautiful blooms, some gardens have a variety of tree-lined paths, pretty fountains, well-manicured flower beds, or ethereal greenhouse.
+There you can have both the reception as well as the ceremony.
+And with a lot of high glass ceilings and several natural greenery, you will not require a lot of decorations.
+Thus, you will be able to save your budget.

-You have to keep in mind that the peak season for such parks runs from January to April, and it is normal for them to schedule receptions and weddings before or after normal operating hours.
+You have to keep in mind that the peak season for such parks runs from January to April.
+Thus, it is normal for them to schedule receptions and weddings before or after normal operating hours.

 Remember that, when you marry on the water, it does not necessarily mean you go on the high seas.
-The out of commission military vessels and historic ships are normally permanently docked, and thus, you can hire them to hold your wedding.
+The out of commission military vessels and historic ships are normally permanently docked.
+Thus, you can hire them to hold your wedding.

-- Antique stores: If most of your time you spend antiquing over the weekend and your apartment or house is full of flea market finds, then you might be sold quite easily on the idea of having your wedding at an antique store.
+If most of your time you spend antiquing over the weekend and your apartment or house is full of flea market finds?
+Then you might enjoy the idea of having your wedding at an antique store!
 With that, you will have an eclectic décor to rent or buy right in.
-Try mixing and matching everything on your reception tables, from the centerpiece vessels to the glassware and chargers, to fit your vibe that is of a laid back nature.
+Try mixing and matching everything on your reception tables.
+From the centerpiece vessels to the glassware and chargers, to fit your vibe that is of a laid back nature.